- Samantha Trumbo, graduate student

 Uncovering clues to the evolution of the solar system

 The small bodies of the outer solar system, from Jupiter Trojan asteroids, to the Centaurs, to the Kuiper belt objects, contain chemical and dynamical clues to the formation and evolution of the solar system.
-We are engaged in physical studies of these bodies using infrared spectroscopy from the Keck Observatory as well as large-scale population studies using the Subaru Telescope and data from large public surveys to try to read this fossil record.
+We are engaged in physical studies of these bodies using infrared spectroscopy from JWST and the Keck Observatory as well as large-scale population studies using the Subaru Telescope and data from large public surveys to try to read this fossil record.

 Detecting heat from bodies in the outer solar system